Photo by Francisco Diez / Creative Commons

 Taipei 101, what some describe as a tall stack of Chinese food take-out boxes, is actually meant to symbolize a tall stalk of bamboo.
 Perhaps few other skyscrapers in the world are as rich with symbolism, feng shui, and design caveats as Taiwan's famous tower.

 Aside from being named as the 'greenest tall building in the world' and boasting the world's fastest elevators, Taipei 101 is ingeniously designed to thwart nature's worst threats in Asia.
 The building is built around a giant, free-hanging pendulum -- the heaviest in the world -- that sways to counter earthquakes and typhoon winds.

 Visitors can actually see the big steel ball in action from the restaurants and observation decks.

-But one insane Austrian daredevil, Felix Baumgartner, didn't care about Summit 101 or ingenious architecture; he as there on a mission: to do a sneaky, unauthorized base jump from the tower's observation deck.
-Yes, the same Felix that broke the sound barrier during his history-making space jump earlier this year.
+But one insane Austrian daredevil, Felix Baumgartner, didn't care about Summit 101 or ingenious architecture; he was there on a mission: to do a sneaky, unauthorized base jump from the tower's observation deck.
+Yes, it was the same Felix who broke the sound barrier during his history-making space jump earlier this year.

 Try explaining why you just landed in a Taiwanese park with a parachute on your back.